pivotal/docs-tap/application-accelerator/creating-accelerators/transform-intro.hbs.md

 ## <a id="combine-transforms"></a>Combining transforms

-From the preceding examples, you can see that transforms such as `ReplaceText` and `Include` are too "primitive" to be useful by themselves.
+From the preceding examples, you can see that transforms such as `ReplaceText` and `Include` are too primitive to be useful by themselves.
 They are meant to be the building blocks of more complex accelerators.

 To combine transforms, provide two operators called `Chain` and `Merge`.
 These operators are recursive in the sense that they compose a number of child transforms to create